-Effective January 1, 2014, Transform Milwaukee Jobs program, a permanent subsidized work training program, will be established for low income adults in specific low-income neighborhoods in Milwaukee County.
-Eligible individuals must: be at least age eighteen (18) and if over age twenty-four (24), must be a biological or adoptive parent or primary caregiver of a child under age eighteen (18); not be participating in a W-2 paid placement; have an annual household income below one hundred fifty (150) percent of the federal poverty line; have been unemployed for at least four weeks; and be ineligible to receive unemployment insurance benefits.
+Eligible individuals must: be at least age eighteen (18), or if over age twenty-four (24), must be a biological or adoptive parent or primary caregiver of a child under age eighteen (18); not be participating in a W-2 paid placement; have an annual household income below one hundred fifty (150) percent of the federal poverty line; have been unemployed for at least four weeks; and be ineligible to receive unemployment insurance benefits.
 The Transform Milwaukee Jobs program targets adults who are ex-offenders, in arrears on child support, or involved with the Child Welfare system and in need of employment as part of a family reunification plan.
 The Transform Milwaukee Jobs program also targets youth aged eighteen (18) through twenty-four (24) who have aged out of the foster care system and need to develop job skills and work experience to become self-supporting.